dereknahman/the-frage-haver/posts/workingathome.md

 ## tracking time

 I've been known to work 11-hour days and then panic I'm not working enough.
-I no longer have the changes of scenery that mark the beginning and end of the day working in an office, meaning that there's always scope to go just a little further, do tons of courses on Udemy to "keep up", and generally make yourself miserable.
+I no longer have the changes of scenery that mark the beginning and end of the day working in an office, meaning that there's always scope to go just a little further, do tons of courses on Udemy to "keep up", and generally make myself miserable.

 I've decided to replace this nagging feeling I'm being lazy with data.
 Using [Toggl](https://toggl.com), I'll keep my own timesheets for work-work and extra-curricular studies on evenings and weekends and see if that gets rid of my pervasive fear of being lazy, or seen as lazy.
 There's a free plan and there are several paid plans with varying levels of complexity.
 I'm using the free one for now.